Monorepo Compose Layering¶

 -f infra/docker/compose/compose.yaml \

--f infra/docker/compose/services/api.yaml \
+-f infra/docker/compose/apps/api.yaml \

 -f infra/docker/compose/services/postgres.yaml \